-Most people’s iTunes libraries are unkept, cluttered, and just a bit of a mess.
-This can slow you down when finding and sorting your tracks and is just rather annoying.
-Therefore, we have provided a list of six of the best top tips to arm you in the fight to sort out your jumble of music to ultimately have a nicely organized, clean iTunes library.
+Having your iTunes or Mac Music App library a mess can slow you down when finding, loading and sorting your tracks.
+We have provided a list of six of the best top tips to arm you in the fight to sort out your jumble of music to ultimately have a nicely organized, clean iTunes library.

 Are all the tracks in your iTunes library actually unique?
 Duplicate tracks are often a major cause of an overly cluttered library and removing them can help to maintain an order to your music not to mention save disk space.
 However, to manually sort through your entire iTunes library looking for duplicate tracks would be incredibly tedious, not to mention time consuming.
 As iTunes' inbuilt method of showing duplicates is very basic, a third-party software application, such as Tune Sweeper is often needed.